dolphindb/Tutorials_EN/import_data.md

 	t.saveText(filePath)
 ```

-The file is loaded by `loadText` and `ploadText` on a data noe with 4-core 8-hyperthreaded CPU.
+The file is loaded by `loadText` and `ploadText` on a data node with a 4-core 8-hyperthreaded CPU.
 ```
 timer loadText(filePath);
 //Time elapsed: 39728.393 ms